-As part of the state-federal partnership in administering the Medicaid programs, the Centers for Medicaid and CHIP Services (CMCS) Division of Managed Care Plans (DMCP) issues technical assistance in the form of letters to State Medicaid Directors, Informational Bulletins, Issue Briefs, and Frequently Asked Questions (FAQs) to communicate with states and other stakeholders regarding operational issues related to Medicaid.
-Managed Care technical assistance is available from the Centers for Medicare & Medicaid Services (CMS) to assist state Medicaid agencies in developing, enhancing, implementing, and evaluating managed care programs.
+As part of the state-federal partnership in administering the Medicaid programs, the Centers for Medicaid and CHIP Services (CMCS) issues technical assistance in the form of letters to State Medicaid Directors, Informational Bulletins, Issue Briefs, and Frequently Asked Questions (FAQs) to communicate with states and other stakeholders regarding operational issues related to Medicaid.
+Managed care technical assistance is available to assist state Medicaid agencies in developing, enhancing, implementing, and evaluating managed care programs.

 Notice of Proposed Rulemaking

-On April 25, 2016, CMS put on display at the Federal Register the Medicaid and CHIP Managed Care Final Rule, which aligns key rules with those of other health insurance coverage programs, modernizes how states purchase managed care for beneficiaries, and strengthens the consumer experience and key consumer protections.
+On April 25, 2016, CMS released the Medicaid and CHIP Managed Care Final Rule, which aligns key rules with those of other health insurance coverage programs, modernizes how states purchase managed care for beneficiaries, and strengthens the consumer experience and key consumer protections.
 This final rule is the first major update to Medicaid and CHIP managed care regulations in more than a decade.
-See the related blog co-authored by the CMS Administrator and CMCS Director, Medicaid Moving Forward.
+View the related blog co-authored by the CMS Administrator and CMCS Director, Medicaid Moving Forward.
 For questions regarding Managed care, please email ManagedCareRule@cms.hhs.gov.

 Use of New or Increased Pass-Through Payments in Medicaid Managed Care Delivery Systems

-Medicaid and CHIP Managed Care Medical Loss Ratio (MLR) Credibility Adjustment
+Medicaid and CHIP Managed Care Medical Loss Ratio Credibility Adjustment

-In alignment with MLR requirements for health plans operating in the private market and Medicare Advantage, the Medicaid and CHIP managed care rule provides a credibility adjustment to account for the potential variation in smaller managed care plans.
+In alignment with medical loss ratio (MLR) requirements for health plans operating in the private market and Medicare Advantage, the Medicaid and CHIP managed care rule provides a credibility adjustment to account for the potential variation in smaller managed care plans.
 As defined in 42 CFR 438.8(b), the credibility adjustment is used to account for random statistical variation related to the number of enrollees in a managed care plan.
-CMS will publish MLR credibility adjustment factors on an annual basis.
+CMS will publish MLR credibility adjustment factors annually.

-CMS has published the MLR credibility adjustment factors for Medicaid and CHIP managed care plans (MCOs, PIHPs, and PAHPs) with contract rating periods starting on or after July 1, 2017.
-The CIB provides the Office of the Actuary (OACT) methodology for developing the MLR credibility adjustments, as well as examples of how states should apply the MLR credibility adjustments.
+CMS has published the MLR credibility adjustment factors for Medicaid and CHIP managed care plans—managed care organizations (MCOs), prepaid inpatient health plans (PIHPs), and prepaid ambulatory health plans (PAHPs)—with contract rating periods starting on or after July 1, 2017.
+The CIB provides the Office of the Actuary methodology for developing the MLR credibility adjustments, as well as examples of how states should apply the MLR credibility adjustments.

 State Guide to CMS Criteria for Medicaid Managed Care Contract Review and Approval

-This guide covers the standards that are used by CMS staff to review and approve state contracts with Medicaid managed care organizations (MCO), prepaid inpatient health plans (PIHP), prepaid ambulatory health plans (PAHP), primary care case managers (PCCM), primary care case management (PCCM) entities, and health insuring organizations (HIO).
+This guide covers the standards that are used by CMS staff to review and approve state contracts with Medicaid MCOs, PIHPs, PAHPs, primary care case managers, primary care case management entities, and health insuring organizations.
 This guide is based on existing requirements and CMS policy at 42 CFR §438.

 Health Insurance Providers Fee for Medicaid Managed Care

 Section 9010 of the Affordable Care Act imposes a fee on specified covered entities engaged in the business of providing health insurance.
 This fee is referred to as the Health Insurance Providers Fee, and covered entities include health insurance issuers, health maintenance organizations, private insurance companies, and insurers that provide coverage under Medicare and Medicaid.
-For more information, see the Internal Revenue Service website at http://www.irs.gov/Businesses/Corporations/Affordable-Care-Act-Provision-9010
+For more information, see the Internal Revenue Service website.

 For information to assist states as they consider the implications of the Health Insurer Providers Fee for their managed care plans and for Medicaid managed care rate setting, see Frequently Asked Questions.

-CMS is releasing the 2018-2019 Medicaid Managed Care Rate Development Guide for states to use when setting rates with respect to any managed care program subject to federal actuarial soundness requirements during rating periods starting between July 1, 2018 and June 30, 2019.
-The Guide provides detail around CMS' expectations of information to be included in actuarial rate certifications.
-The Guide did not change as part of the Paperwork Reduction Act clearance process from the Draft Guide previously published.
-We continue to acknowledge the ongoing work at CMS to complete a comprehensive review of the managed care rules, consistent with the letter from the Administrator on March 14, 2017 as well as the Informational Bulletin released on June 30, 2017.
-While CMS completes that review, the regulations described in this Guide govern the rate setting practices for Medicaid managed care plans.
-Direct any questions related to this Guide to MMCratesetting@cms.hhs.gov.
+The 2019-2020 Draft Medicaid Managed Care Rate Development Guide is developed for states to use when setting rates for any managed care program subject to federal actuarial soundness requirements during rating periods starting between July 1, 2019 and June 30, 2020.
+The draft guide provides preliminary detail around CMS' expectations of information to be included in actuarial rate certifications, and the final guide will be used as a basis for CMS’ review.
+The guide is being released in draft form until CMS receives its Paperwork Reduction Act clearance for this version of the guide, after which CMS will provide the final guide.
+Consistent with the letter from the Administrator on March 14, 2017, and the Informational Bulletin released on June 30, 2017, CMS has engaged in a comprehensive review of the managed care rules to prioritize beneficiary outcomes and more effective program management, culminating in release of the NPRM.
+Pending adoption of a final rule amending them, the regulations currently in place continue to govern the rate-setting practices for Medicaid managed care plans that are outlined in this rate guide.
+Please direct any questions related to this guide to MMCratesetting@cms.hhs.gov.

 - 2017-2018 Medicaid Managed Care Rate Development Guide